efekhari27/otkerneldesign/doc/theory/theory.rst

 When no observation is available, which is the common situation at the design stage, the kernel hyperparameters (e.g., correlation lengths) have to be set to heuristic values.
-MMD minimization is quite versatile and was explored in more details by (Teymur & al., 2021) or (Pronzato & Zhigljavsky, 2020), however the method is very sensitive to the kernel chosen and its tuning.
+MMD minimization is quite versatile and was explored in details by (Teymur & al., 2021) or (Pronzato & Zhigljavsky, 2020), however the method is very sensitive to the kernel chosen and its tuning.
 Support points is a closely related method with a more rigid mathematical structure but interesting performances.